MOL (company): Retail Consumer Services

 As of 2018, MOL Group owns a network of nearly 2,000 service stations under six brands across ten countries in Central and Southern Europe.

 In 2018, the company launched a car-sharing service in Budapest, MOL Limo.

+Renewable and low carbon energy operations

+In 2023, MOL acquired the Szarvas Biogas Plant from BayWa AG, which can produces 12.5 million cubic meters of biogas from 53,000 tonnes of agricultural waste as well as 40,000 tonnes of waste from meat production per year.
+In December 2024, MOL acquired Naperőmű Farm Kft., which was in development of a 66 MWp solar park at Ballószög in Hungary.
+At the time, MOL had six solar parks in Hungary with a combined capacity of 31.5 MW and a further 13.6 MW of solar capacity in Croatia.
+In June 2025, MOL began developing a project comprising a 37.4 MW solar farm and an energy storage facility with a capacity of 40 MWh at its Algyő site.
+In December 2025, MOL signed an agreement to acquire Polsolar Kft., which owned five solar parks near Mezőcsát with a combined capacity of 304 MW.
+In March 2026, MOL opened an energy storage facility with a capacity of 40 MWh at the Tiszaújváros site, where the company is also constructing a 48 MW solar farm.

+Waste management operations

+In June 2022, the Hungarian government announced that MOHU MOL Hulladékgazdálkodási Zrt., a subsidiary of MOL established for the tender, had been granted a 35-year waste management concession beginning in July 2023.
+As part of the concession, MOL announced it would invest more than $1.15 billion within the first ten years, including a waste-to-energy plant processing 100,000 tons of waste per year.
+In January 2024, MOHU introduced a deposit-refund system for single-use aluminum cans as well as plastic and glass bottles, which had a return rate of 88.8% in 2025.

+In 2023, MOL and Lummus announced a partnership, which included a plastic waste recycling plant capable of processing 40,000 tonnes of plastic waste each year.

 Awards

 At the 2016 Petroleum Economist Awards, MOL Group was named the Downstream Company of the Year and in 2018, it was awarded the Energy Company of the Year – Mid Cap prize.

 Controversies

 Takeover attempt by OMV

 In June 2007, Austrian energy company OMV made a bid to take over MOL, which was rejected by the Hungarian company.
 On 6 March 2008, the European Commission launched an investigation of OMV's bid.
 On 24 June 2008, OMV received a 'Statement of Objections' from the European Commission regarding the company's attempted takeover of MOL.
 In March 2009, OMV sold its 21% stake in MOL to Surgutneftegas.
 MOL called this move "unfriendly" and claimed OMV had acted as a front for Russian interests.